Notes From The Road: 2022 Year In Review

 I was able to publish 10 whitepapers:

-Don’t forget that I also publish a new book!
+Don’t forget that I also published a new book!

 Posting outside my blog…

-This year, was also the year that I start publishing more blogs and more constantly on other sites, and on that my major partner in crime is Saravana Kumar:
+This year was also the year that I started publishing more blogs and more constantly on other sites, and my major partner in crime is Saravana Kumar:

 • Publish 19 guest blog posts on Serveless360 about Azure Integration Services on topics like Logic Apps, API Management, Azure App Configuration, and Power Automate.